 New Foundations for the Library

-In order to assist with private fundraising for long term enhancement of collections and services, the Albert Wisner Public Library Foundation was established in 2005.
-The group immediately began to raise funds to donate for shorter term projects, and launched an intensive capital campaign, “Expanding Possibilities.”
+In order to assist with private fundraising for long-term enhancement of collections and services, the Albert Wisner Public Library Foundation was established in 2005.
+The group immediately began to raise funds to donate for shorter term projects, and also launched an intensive capital campaign, “Expanding Possibilities.”

 The groundbreaking ceremony was held on May 29, 2008, with a parade from the old library site to the new, featuring a horse-drawn carriage with members of the Historical Society dressed as Mr. and Mrs. Albert Wisner, and local school children.